singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise2.md

    ![ws name.](media/us5.png)

-**Note: This process will take 10 minutes to complete.**
+**Note: This process will take approximately 10 minutes to complete.**

-3. Wait for the status to turn complete under Import VM section before proceeding with the lab.
-The green dot appears under Status, and the status changes to Import Successful when the process is complete.
+3. Wait for the agent status to turn **Import successful** under Imported VM section before proceeding with the lab.
+Once the import is successful, a **Green dot** appears under Status.

    ![ws name.](media/exc23.png)